proroklab/VectorizedMultiAgentSimulator/README.md

 You can play with a scenario interactively!

 Just use the `render_interactively` script.
 Relevant values will be plotted to screen.
-Move the agent with the arrow keys and switch agents with TAB!
+Move the agent with the arrow keys and switch agents with TAB.
+You can reset the environment by pressing R

 Here is an overview of what it looks like: